Surajkumar4-source/Job-Scheduler-with-Priority-and-Concurrency-Limitation-Script/README.md

 ## Steps to Run
-1. Create the Script: Save the script above to a file, for example, priority_jobs.sh.
+1. Create the Script: Save the script above to a file,
+     - For example, priority_jobs.sh.

-2. Make the Script Executable: Run the following command to make the script executable:
+3. Make the Script Executable:
+     - Run the following command to make the script executable:

 ```yml
 chmod +x priority_jobs.sh
 ```

-3. Prepare the jobs.txt File: Create a jobs.txt file in the same directory as the script, and copy the example content above into it (for demo).
+3. Prepare the jobs.txt File:
+     -  Create a jobs.txt file in the same directory as the script, and copy the example content above into it (for demo).

-4. Run the Script: Execute the script with the jobs.txt file and the maximum number of concurrent jobs as arguments:
+5. Run the Script:
+     - Execute the script with the jobs.txt file and the maximum number of concurrent jobs as arguments:

 ```yml
 ./priority_jobs.sh jobs.txt 3